GeoServer is a java application for serving maps (and data) for other clients to draw.

 This gives me a nice looking basic world map

-Now I need to transfer these styles to GeoServer - on the style window there is an export button which allows me to save the SLD file that defines my style.
+Now we need to transfer these styles to GeoServer - on the style window there is an export button which allows me to save the SLD file that defines my style.
 Once I’ve saved the two styles I can go to the GeoServer admin page again and select Styles (at the bottom of the Data section).
 Then I select the Add New Style link, at the bottom of that page is a file upload box and a browse button.
 Clicking this allows me to hunt around on my hard drive to find the files I just saved.
 Once I’ve found one I want, I click the upload link (next to the browse button) and a copy of my file appears in the editor.
 If you click on the validate button the highlighted lines will give you an error but you can safely ignore the error (or delete those lines as they don’t do anything).
+When you are ready press the Submit at the bottom of the page.

 There are example style files for all of the example Natural Earth layers in /usr/local/share/geoserver.